DzmitryPS/Me_Cademy/README.md

 # :thought_balloon::computer::chart_with_upwards_trend::pencil2: About the project

 ### About MeCademy
+MeCademy is an online academy that brings back female academics to a career within 2 months.
+Since MeCademy is certified by the German job center, female academics could get a voucher to join the 8 weeks program for free.

+On the MeCademy WebApp
+you can get information about MeCademy, the program and the coaches, as well as read testimonials, register for the program via typeform and of course get into contact by mail or social media.

+The program helps
+to find a dream job as well as an employer you’d really  love to work for, to master the application period and to position as expert

+The 8 steps of the 8 weeks program:

+Week 1: Get clear about your professional passion
+Week 2: Draw a plan and define your dream job
+Week 3: Create your CV that presents you at best
+Week 4: Write a cover letter to distinct from others Week 5: Learn the 3 most important facts and train your job interview Week 6: Get hints for your negotiation and train your salary negotiation Week 7&8: Position as expert with personal branding

 ### About us :desktop_computer::earth_asia::australia::ru::el_salvador::de::raised_hands:
 We are [Dzmitry](https://www.linkedin.com/in/dzmitryps/), [Viet](https://www.linkedin.com/in/viet-quoc-pham-2850581ba/), [Nadine](https://www.linkedin.com/in/nadinestrobel/) and [Carlos](https://www.linkedin.com/in/carlosaore/), four students of the [Wild Code School](https://www.wildcodeschool.com/) **remote** class from around the world who teamed up for this project.\